 Let’s go for a Ride

 Joining the bicycle tour (Bangkok Night Life Tour) is one of the best ways to explore Bangkok city.
 The tour starts at 6 pm and will be finished by 10 pm.
 Ride on small trails and alleys straight to the riverfront where you get the best experience of local life living along the way.

 The first stop was at Wat Arun (Temple of Dawn), the recognizable temple of Thailand’s landmark.
 It opens daily from 8:30 – 17:30 with 100 BT for the entrance fee.
 The temple can be visited after dark without a ticket, you can still get inside but you’re not allowed to go up of the temple.
 I would suggest in the evening because it usually lights up with gleaming golden in Bangkok twilight.

 The second stop was at Pak Khlong Market (flower market).
 This market is open 24 hours and it gets busier at dawn when retailers and whole sellers come to get the flower from the boats and trucks.
 Having a cold drink and snack while exploring inside the market, full of flowers, vegetables, fruits, and snacks but most basically flowers.
 There are so many street foods just outside the market.
 Everyone just grabs what they like or what they have never tried before.
 Thai food is more likely spicy and They said: ” If it’s not spicy then it’s not Thai food”.

 Go Explore Beyond the City

 Bangkok Canal Boat & Bike Tour is another way to see the outside of the city of Bangkok.
-The tour starts at 10 and finished in the late afternoon.
+The tour starts at 10 and finishes in the late afternoon.
 Visited the local market, and shops along the way, and only cycled through the narrow paths by the local houses.
 Having a short break in the cafe with a tasty cake, a wonderful drink, and a lovely owner.
 Thanusingha Bakery House, the Portuguese Cake Bakery, to know how they use the ordinary traditional Portuguese style to bake a delicious cake not too many tourists know this place, it’s a hidden gem.
 Map

 Wat Kampangbangjak Banglongloung